Worship & Music

 Worship at the Church of Saint Clement is holy and reverent, casual and joyful.

 We hope you will join us at one of our services.
 Come as you are!

 Every Sunday we celebrate the Eucharist (Holy Communion).
 We listen to stories from Scripture and inspired preaching, pray for one another and our world, greet one another in peace, share the Body and Blood of Christ and are dismissed to be Christ’s heart, hands, mind and feet in a world desperate to know, feel and experience the love of God.

 Our liturgy is traditional and follows the form outlined in the Episcopal Church’s Book of Common Prayer.
-We worship twice on Sundays, at 8:00 a.m. and 10:00 a.m.
-The later service is accompanied by choir and piano.
+We worship at 10:00am on Sundays, accompanied by choir and piano.
 Hymns are taken primarily from two Episcopal Hymnals: The 1982 Hymnal and Lift Every Voice and Sing, a collection of hymns from the African American tradition.